martinrue/Tinyweb/readme.md

 ## Versions

+2.1.0 Added support for an error handler for managing any errors thrown by handlers or the framework and added access to HandlerData to model binding

 2.0.1 Fixed bug that prevented handlers accessing session state from the RequestContext

 2.0.0 Support for global and handler filters for before/after processing and changed public API by renaming IHandlerResult to IResult, forcing semver v2.0.0